-Top Volunteer Abroad Programs for 2018
+Top Volunteer Abroad Programs

-Picks for Top Volunteer Abroad Programs in 2018
+Our Picks for Top Volunteer Abroad

 A non-profit, United Planet offers programs for teens, families, gap year, and medical volunteers that focus on relational diplomacy and building a global network of leaders and volunteers which fosters cross-cultural understanding and uniting beyond borders.